Microdosing and ADHD: Can Microdosing Psilocybin Help You Manage ADHD Symptoms?

 Personal experiences from the online microdosing community

 In a Reddit thread under the name r/microdosing, many microdosers with ADHD share their anecdotal experiences with microdosing.
-Below are a few of their experiences:

 “I’ve been doing 1-2 shroom MD days/week and generally 2 lsd days, and I love it.
 I still take a bit of my ADHD meds here and there, but I’d say my consumption is down to less than 20% of my prescribed dose and my symptoms more in check than they have been in years.”